 In an age of technology, most kids would rather stay inside and watch television,

-play video games or browse the internet.
+play Fortnite or browse the internet.
 Sometimes they need a little nudge to get going and to do any type of physical activity.
 But, if they had of these fitness watches, they would be reminded to get up and get moving!

 Want to purchase a fitness watch for your kid – but aren’t sure which one is the best?
-Peek at these six options below.
+Peek at these four options below.

-The newest of the bunch is making its debut in late-May 2018.
-For the first time, kids ages 8-13 will be a part of the “fitbit fam.”
+The newest of the bunch made its debut in late-May 2018.
+With it, kids ages 8-13 became part of the “fitbit fam.”
 This Alta-lookalike is showerproof and has five days of battery life.
 The watch tracks sleep, steps and encourages the wearer to stay active.
-The adjustable band comes in two colors – blue and purple – and sells for $99.95.
+Sells for around $99.95 on Amazon.
+Expect the second-gen Fitbit Ace 2 soon.

 This is the upgraded version of the last kids’ watch from Garmin.
 There’s a color screen and for the first time, Garmin teamed up with Disney to bring a range of branded designs – including Star Wars, Minnie Mouse and The Avengers.
 It monitors sleep and reminds kids to be active in a fun way – unlocking more stuff after 60 minutes of daily activity.
 This watch is for kids 4-plus and is $79.99.